 Most fungus tend to overwinter and then come back stronger than ever when the sun shines again.
 The only solution is to destroy these with fire.

-When winter tiptoes near and the first frost spells appear, good mulch can protect even the most vulnerable plants.
+When winter tiptoes in and the first frost spells appear, good mulch can protect even the most vulnerable plants.

-Many bulb and tuber flowers such as dahlias and gladiolus, tuberous begonias, and also Lilies of the Nile are vulnerable to the cold and require a good winter cover.
+Many bulb and tuber flowers such as dahlia and gladiolus, tuberous begonia, and also Lily of the Nile are vulnerable to the cold and require a good winter cover.
 For this, protect them with a cover of dead leaves about 16 inches (40 cm) thick.

 Note that if your area has really harsh winters, it is best to bring bulbs and tubers indoors during winter, because dead leaves might not be enough.